lechatthecat/marie/README.md

 ```

 But note that currently you can not use return in if-statement.
-This always return false ignoring the return inside the if-statement.
+This always return "false" ignoring the return inside the if-statement.
 ```rust
 fn test() {
    if 1==1 {